twosigma/Cook/Development.md

 Now you should have an IDE where you can click around to find definitions and uses, in particular for Cook scheduler as well as the integration tests.

+You want to teach Cursive about the main Cook macros.
+See https://cursive-ide.com/userguide/macros.html

+In particular, `mount.core/defstate` should map to `def`.

 ### Downloading datomic

 * Download the datomic jar datomic-free-0.9.5561.56.zip and put it in scheduler/datomic from https://clojars.org/com.datomic/datomic-free/versions/0.9.5561.56